eclipse-glsp/glsp-examples/project-templates/java-emf-theia/README.md

 This will launch the example in the browser with an embedded GLSP server on [localhost:3000](http://localhost:3000).

-To debug the involved components, the [VS Code workspace](java-emf-theia-example.code-workspace) offers launch configs, available in the Run and Debug view (Ctrl + Shift + D).
+To debug the involved components, the [VS Code workspace](java-emf-theia-example.code-workspace) offers launch configs, available in the `Run and Debug` view (Ctrl + Shift + D).
-Here you can choose between four different debug configurations:
+Here you can choose between four different launch configurations:

 -   `Launch Tasklist GLSP Server`<br>
     This config can be used to manually launch the `Tasklist GLSP Server` java process.
-    Breakpoints the source files of the `glsp-server` directory will be picked up.
+    Breakpoints in the source files of the `glsp-server` directory will be picked up.
     In order to use this config, the Theia application backend has to be launched in `External` server mode (see `Launch TaskList Theia Backend (External GLSP Server)`).
     If the GLSP server is started via this launch config, it is possible to consume code changes immediately in the running instance via `Hot Code Replace` in the Debug toolbar.
 -   `Launch TaskList Theia Backend (External GLSP Server)`<br>
     This config launches the Theia browser backend application but does not start the GLSP server as embedded process.
-    Breakpoints the source files of the `glsp-client/**/node` directories will be picked up.
+    Breakpoints in the source files of the `glsp-client/**/node` directories will be picked up.
     It expects that the GLSP Server process is already running and has been started externally with the `Launch Tasklist GLSP Server` config.
 -   `Launch TaskList Theia Backend (Embedded GLSP Server)`<br>
     This config launches the Theia browser backend application and will start the GLSP server as embedded process which means you won't be able to debug the GLSP Server source code.
-    Breakpoints the source files of the `glsp-client/**/node` directories will be picked up.
+    Breakpoints in the source files of the `glsp-client/**/node` directories will be picked up.
 -   `Launch Theia Frontend`<br>
     Launches a Google chrome instance, opens the Theia browser application at `http://localhost:3000` and will automatically open an example workspace that contains a `example.tasklist` file.
     Double-click the file in the `Explorer` to open it with the `Tasklist Diagram Editor`.
-    Breakpoints the source files of the `glsp-client/**/browser` directories will be picked up.
+    Breakpoints in the source files of the `glsp-client/**/browser` directories will be picked up.

 ### Watch the TypeScript packages